skykanin/lastpass-tui/README.md

 ### Start contributing!
 Run `nix develop` to enter the project environment.

-This adds everything listed in the `flake.nix` file to your path.
+This adds everything listed in the `flake.nix` files `devShell` attribute to your path.
 ### Run
 On the first run you will be asked to `cabal update`.